VuNTruong/Cuckoo-Kotlin-Android/README.md

 6. Image recognitions (used when the app need to predict user's search trend): Firebase Machine Learning
 7. API operations: Retrofit
 8. Notifications: Firebase Cloud Messaging

+# Testing out the app
+If you want to check out the app, download the app here https://play.google.com/store/apps/details?id=com.beta.myhbt_api When testing out the app, if you don't want to create an account, login with this one
+Email: ng@email.com
+Password: 123456789